Literacy & Numeracy

 At SHS we recognise the importance of reading and comprehension skills in order to successfully access the Year 7 – 11 curriculums.
 With this in mind we currently offer the following interventions and initiatives to support reading and comprehension across school:

-● Guided Reading for all Y7 forms – one form time per week is used to read a novel together with linked discussion around vocabulary, understanding of people, places and situations.
-The project aims to develop student’s understanding of the wider world, foster positive attitudes to reading and increase confidence in comprehension and vocabulary.
+● Guided Reading for all Y7 - 9 forms – one form time per week is used to read a novel together with linked discussion around vocabulary and comprehension of people, places and situations.
+The project aims to develop student’s understanding of the wider world, foster positive attitudes to reading and increase confidence in comprehension, vocabulary and reading fluency.

 ● All students reading and comprehension ability are tested twice per year from Y7-10 using the ARTI reading test.
 Subsequently student reading ages are shared with all staff and used to inform lesson planning and student interventions.